yuto1115/tp/docs/DeveloperGuide.md

 * **Cash-Strapped User**: A user who urgently needs to recover loaned money to maintain financial stability.
 * **New User**: Someone who has just started using the system and may require guidance on how to navigate it.
 * **Amount**: A sum of money.
-* **Total Amount Loaned**: Total amount of money loaned to a person across all transactions associated with them.
+* **Total Loaned Amount**: Total amount of money loaned to a person across all transactions associated with them.
 * **Remaining Loan Amount**: Amount of money a person is yet to repay across all transactions associated with them.
 * **Transaction**: An action to increase or repay the loan owed to the user.
 * **Tags**: A method of categorizing individuals based on different attributes such as spending habits, friends, family etc.
 * **Leaderboard**: A visual ranking system displaying individuals with the highest loans.
-* **Loan History**: A record of all transactions under a current loan, categorized by increase or repay transactions.
+* **Transaction History**: A record of all transactions under a current loan, categorized by increase or repay transactions.
 * **Clear**: The ability to delete all stored loan data, often used to clear test or example entries.
 * **Example Entries**: Pre-filled sample data to help new users understand how the system works.
 * **Wanted/Not Wanted**: UI element on each loan entry representing whether the loan is fully returned.